mlankenau/stati/README.md

   ${state | user: %{ state.user | password: "BAR" }}
 ```

 which is kind of ugly and becomes even worse if you have more levels.
+With Stati
+it is done by

 ```elixir
   Stati.change(state.user.password, "BAR")
 ```

-Right now that only works with maps.
-Plan is to support lists as well.

 ## Installation